LeafMountain/LeafEngine/README.md

-# LeafEngine
+# Leaf Engine
-A engine made in combination with a course at FutureGames
+A engine made in combination with a course at FutureGames.

+The cource is intended to teach concepts in math and 3D shaders.

+### My plan with this engine
+* Interchangeable rendering backends
+* Data oriented scripting